OpenRange/foothills/README.md

 A great start on building your next theme.
 Branched from _s with some sass/css reorganization and Grunt added in.

 # Versions
-0.5.0
+0.6.0
+- Update from _s
+- Changed how cleafix mixin works
+- Combined js scripts into one public.js (and removed need to run grunt release to concat) 0.5.0
 - Updates based on recent changes to _s, including better XSS protection, support for title_tag, accessibility improvements 0.4.0